Slava/peliblog/content/make-up-dreams.md

     When you don’t know yet, what kind of man you want to become:
     Stern or cool, free or married
     Nimble or simple
-    And when you haven’t found yet your axis
+    And when you haven’t set your axis up yet
-    When you don’t know, how to express everything When you pretend to be someone else, and evade fares When you wear the clothes you don’t like
+    When you don’t know, how to express everything When you pretend to be someone else, bust also evade the bus fares When you wear the clothes you don’t like
     But inside you want to be a little glamorous
     When you dream of the one love
-    And fall in love with everything you see
+    And fall for anyone/anything you see
-    When you give up on friendships in heat but inside is pain When didn’t figure it out yet, but are furious in a moment When you are a dependant, no money, and you can see that day in dreams When everything will be your way, but right now there is no other way When on the sudden mood swings your body
+    When you give up on friendships in a heat but inside feel pain When didn’t figure it out yet, but become furious in a moment When you are a dependant, no money, and you can dream of the day When everything will be your way, but right now there is nothing you can do When on sudden mood swings your body
     Needs to be anchored before it takes off

     That’s the time to make up dreams